 The Board, through the NC, assessed the independence of each Board member taking into consideration of Provision 2.1 of the 2018 CG Code and Rule 210 (5)(d)(i), (ii) and (iv) of the Listing Manual of the SGX-ST (the "Listing Rules") and the individual Director's declaration.
-As at the date of this report, the non-executive directors who had served continuous period of more than nine years are Mr Lim Ming Seong and Mr Sin Boon Ann.
+As at the date of this report, there are no independent directors who had served a continuous period of more than nine years.